 This cuckoo clock has an exclusive life-like wooden handpainted cuckoo.

 With certificate of authenticity from the Black Forest Clock Association (VdS).
 It has a mechanical REGULA movement from the marketleader SBS-FEINTECHNIK in the Black Forest/Germany.
 This is a extreme long-life rack strike movement.
+The 8 day running time movement need to be wind up once a week, that means you pull on the chains until the weights are up.
 It allows turning the hands left and right without endangering the mechanics of the movement.
 The music box is from the marketleader REUGE in switzerland.
 The size refers only to the clock, without pendulum and weights.

 Cuckoo Clock with 8-day movement / running time (mechanical), with music and dancers.

 Each year, the Association of the Black Forest Clock organizes a competition for the most beautiful clock of the year.
 This year, in 2009, the competition was held at the Technik Museum Speyer.
 All cuckoo clock manufacturers of the Black Forest enter a clock into the competition.
 The visitors vote for the clock of the year.
 This is the winner 2009!